LIP-Computing/tutorials/docs/udocker/udocker-01.md

   * Does not require privileges.
   * Does not require system administrator intervention.
   * All operations performed in user space.
+  * Deployed by default in the user HOME directory

 ---